superfaceai/one-sdk-js/README.md

 Superface allows you to [monitor your integrations](https://superface.ai/docs/guides/integrations-monitoring) and display the metrics on a dashboard.
 There are three kinds of metrics reported:

 1. When an OneSDK instance is created
-2. After each perform (reporting success or failure of a given use case)
+2. After each perform - reporting success or failure of a given use case
-3. When a provider failover is triggered
+3. When provider failover is triggered - what provider failed and which one was switched to

+These metrics contain no personal information nor the contents of the API calls and are rate limited as to not impact performance.

-This functionality requires you to obtain and set a `SUPERFACE_SDK_TOKEN`.
+Utilizing this functionality requires you to obtain and set a `SUPERFACE_SDK_TOKEN`.
 For more information, see [Integrations Monitoring](https://superface.ai/docs/guides/integrations-monitoring).

-OneSDK also sends anonymized metadata about its usage to Superface services.
-This data contains no personal information nor the contents of the API calls, is rate limited as to not impact performance, and can be disabled by setting an environment variable:
+However, even without an `SUPERFACE_SDK_TOKEN` set, this data is sent anonymized to Superface services for diagnostic purposes.
+All metrics reporting can be disabled by setting an environment variable:

 ```shell
 SUPERFACE_DISABLE_METRIC_REPORTING=true